Effective - More than one study

 The study used Complier Average Causal Effect analysis to examine program effects on outcome measures.
 A full description of this analytic strategy is available in the study (Connell et al. 2007:572).

-Information on implementing the Adolescent Transitions Program (ATP), including information on training workshops, can be found on the University of Oregon’s Children and Family Center Web site
+Information on implementing the Positive Family Support (PFS), including information on training workshops, can be found on the University of Oregon’s Children and Family Center Web site

 Evidence-Base (Studies Reviewed)

 These sources were used in the development of the program profile:Study 1

 Dishion, Thomas J., Kathryn Kavanagh, Alison Schneiger, Sarah Nelson, and Noah K. Kaufman.
 2002.
 “Preventing Early Adolescent Substance Use: A Family-Centered Strategy for the Public Middle School.”
 Prevention Science